lucidrains/se3-transformer-pytorch/README.md

 <b>If you had been using any version of SE3 Transformers prior to version 0.6.0, please update.
 A huge bug has been uncovered by <a href="https://github.com/MattMcPartlon">@MattMcPartlon</a>, if you were not using the adjacency sparse neighbors settings and relying on nearest neighbors functionality </b>

+Update: It is recommended that you use <a href="https://github.com/lucidrains/equiformer-pytorch">Equiformer</a> instead

 ## Install

 ```bash